iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 your subjects will follow.
-Lately, the kingdom's reserves are running dry and your counselors advised you to define a clear governing policy in order to minimize the kingdom's spendings.
+Lately, the kingdom's reserves are running dry and your counselors advised you to define a clear governing policy in order to minimize the kingdom's spending.
 Since besides a ruthless ruler you're also a great mathematician and a fan of my blog, at this point you already know what must be done to save your kingdom from bankruptcy: